G20 agrees to push ahead with digital tax: communique

 If companies are still able to find a way to book profits in low tax or offshore havens, countries could then apply a global minimum tax rate to be agreed under the second pillar.

-“We cannot explain to a population that they should pay their taxes when certain companies do not because they shift their profits to low-tax jurisdictions,” French Finance Minister Bruno Le Maire said at the panel.
+“There are differences between the United States and United Kingdom over pillar one.
+As for pillar two, there are also differences in views within the Group of 7,” said a senior Japanese finance ministry official present at the G20.

-Britain and France have been arguing for a so-called “digital tax,” saying corporate tax codes are no longer fair in the age of the large-scale provision of services and the sale of consumer data over the Internet.
+The G7 likely will not issue any communique at a meeting of the world’s leading economic powers next month, according to the official.
+Still, several finance ministers at the G20 said on Saturday they needed to act quickly to correct unfair corporate tax codes or risk being punished by voters.

-The U.S. government has expressed concern in the past that the European push for a “digital tax” unfairly targets U.S. tech giants.
+“We cannot explain to a population that they should pay their taxes when certain companies do not because they shift their profits to low-tax jurisdictions,” French Finance Minister Bruno Le Maire said during the panel discussion.

-Mnuchin said on Saturday that G20 countries should issue “marching orders” to their respective finance ministries to negotiate the technical aspects of an agreement after listening to presentations by Le Maire and British finance minister Philip Hammond.
+The U.S. government has voiced concern in the past that the European campaign for a “digital tax” unfairly targets U.S. tech giants.

-Officials from major countries are expected to meet again twice this year to hammer out the finer details with the aim of finalizing an agreement next year.
+After listening to presentations by Le Maire and British finance minister Philip Hammond, Mnuchin said on Saturday G20 countries should issue “marching orders” to their respective finance ministries to negotiate the technical aspects of a deal.

-Reporting by Stanley White, Jan Strupczewski, and Tetsushi Kajimoto; Editing by Kim Coghill
+Reporting by Stanley White, Jan Strupczewski, and Tetsushi Kajimoto Editing by Kim Coghill and Mark Heinrich